boschresearch/open-eot-agents/service-directory/Readme.md

 As the agents needs to know the current address of the newly deployed [*ServiceDirectory*](contracts/ServiceDirectory.sol), this address needs to be updated in the corresponding *skill.yaml* files.

 This can be done in an automated way by executing [update-contract-address.sh](update-contract-address.sh) along with the already running ganache-cli instance.
-It will fetch the address of the deployed [*ServiceDirectory*](contracts/ServiceDirectory.sol) contract at network id 1111 and updates the corresponding *skill.yaml* files.
+It will fetch the address of the deployed [*ServiceDirectory*](contracts/ServiceDirectory.sol) contract at network id 1111 and dumps the address to a file for the aea_manager.

-For a manual update, the corresponding *skill.yaml* files can be found in the agents under *<agent_folder>/skills/fipa_negotiation/skill.yaml*.
+For a manual update, the corresponding *aea-config.yaml* file of the agents needs to be updated in the agents folder under *<agent_folder>/aea-config.yaml*.
 There the property
 ```
+public_id: bosch/fipa_negotiation_(purchasing|selling):<version>
+type: skill
+models:
   strategy:
     args:
-      contract_address: <value>
+      contract_address: <address>

 ```
 needs to be updated.